bigchaindb/kyber/README.md

 ...
 ```

-Which means that the internal docker port for the API is `:9984`
+Which means that the internal docker port for the API is `9984`
-and the external one is `:32773`.
+and the external one is `32773`.

 The external ports might change, so for the following use the ports as indicated by `docker-compose ps`.

-You can simply check if it's running by going to `http://localhost:<external-docker-port-bdb-server>`
+You can simply check if it's running by going to `http://localhost<external-docker-port-bdb-server>`.

-Also you can access the RethinkDB dashboard on `http://localhost:<external-docker-port-rdb>`
+Also you can access the RethinkDB dashboard on `http://localhost:<external-docker-port-rdb>`, which is `58585` in our case

-If you already built the images and want to start them:
+If you already built the images and want to `restart`:

 ```bash
 make restart
 ```

-Stop the containers:
+Stop the containers with

 ```bash
 make stop